Sa1f27/Sa1f27/README.md

 ## 👋 About Me

-AI Developer experienced in building scalable, modular systems and end-to-end AI pipelines.
+AI Systems Developer experienced in building scalable, modular systems and end-to-end AI pipelines.
 Skilled in applying LLMs, NLP, RAG, and Generative AI to production-focused projects.
 Developed AI systems using vector search, REST/WebSocket APIs, and containerized cloud deployment with an emphasis on reliable architecture and efficient workflows.

 **What I Do:**
 - Advanced RAG Systems — hybrid retrieval, vector search, knowledge graphs